Bobby Bowden, led Florida State football dynasty, dies at 91

 Born Nov.
 8, 1929, in Birmingham, Alabama, Robert Cleckler Bowden overcame rheumatic fever as a child to quarterback Woodlawn High School in Birmingham, then attended Alabama for a semester before transferring back to his hometown Howard University, where he starred at quarterback.

-He married child his childhood sweetheart, Ann, and they stayed together for 72 years.
+He married his childhood sweetheart, Ann, and they stayed together for 72 years.

 Bowden built the Florida State program by scheduling the toughest opponents he could find, and he’d play them anywhere, usually at their stadium.
 He was dubbed “King of the Road” in 1981 after playing consecutive road games at Nebraska, Ohio State, Notre Dame, Pittsburgh and LSU — and winning three of the five.